Wednesday, January 30, 2013

 Saturday, January 19, 2013

-And Clinton, gave the meat to the Confederate Republicans that I now call them, not all Republicans, but the far-right in the party, who’ve been looking to kick Bill Clinton out of office since he became President back in 1993.
+And Clinton, gave the meat to the Confederate Republicans (that I now call them, not all Republicans, but the far-right in the party) who've been looking to kick Bill Clinton out of office since he became President back in 1993.
 And if anything were looking to kick Clinton out of the Governorship in Arkansas when he was Governor there in the 1980s.
-Because he was a Baby Boom Liberal Democrat from the 1960s, who believed in things like civil rights, equal opportunity, reducing poverty.
+Clinton was a Baby Boom Liberal Democrat from the 1960s, who believed in things like civil rights, equal opportunity, reducing poverty.
 But who also believed in things like fiscal responsibility.
-And not someone they could label as a tax and spend Progressive and beat in an election.
+And not someone they could label as a tax and spend Socialist and beat in an election.
 So the path for them to defeat Bill Clinton was much harder.

 Friday, January 18, 2013